Luxfer (NYSE:LXFR) Upgraded at StockNews.com

-StockNews.com upgraded shares of Luxfer (NYSE:LXFR – Get Rating) from a buy rating to a strong-buy rating in a research note issued to investors on Tuesday morning.
+StockNews.com upgraded shares of Luxfer (NYSE:LXFR – Get Rating) from a buy rating to a strong-buy rating in a research report sent to investors on Tuesday.

-Separately, Zacks Investment Research raised shares of Luxfer from a sell rating to a hold rating in a research note on Tuesday.
+Separately, Zacks Investment Research upgraded Luxfer from a sell rating to a hold rating in a research report on Tuesday.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, February 2nd.
-Shareholders of record on Friday, January 14th were given a dividend of $0.125 per share.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, February 2nd.
+Shareholders of record on Friday, January 14th were paid a dividend of $0.125 per share.
 This represents a $0.50 annualized dividend and a yield of 2.96%.
 The ex-dividend date was Thursday, January 13th.
-Luxfer’s payout ratio is 37.59%.
+Luxfer’s dividend payout ratio (DPR) is currently 37.59%.

-In other Luxfer news, Director Lisa G. Trimberger bought 5,000 shares of the stock in a transaction on Monday, November 29th.
-The shares were purchased at an average cost of $19.79 per share, with a total value of $98,950.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 1.46% of the company’s stock.
+In other news, Director Lisa G. Trimberger bought 5,000 shares of the business’s stock in a transaction on Monday, November 29th.
+The shares were bought at an average cost of $19.79 per share, with a total value of $98,950.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+1.46% of the stock is owned by insiders.

-A number of institutional investors have recently bought and sold shares of the business.
-Paradice Investment Management LLC increased its position in Luxfer by 4.2% during the third quarter.
-Paradice Investment Management LLC now owns 2,289,957 shares of the industrial products company’s stock worth $44,952,000 after buying an additional 91,311 shares during the last quarter.
-Granahan Investment Management Inc. MA increased its position in Luxfer by 20.4% during the third quarter.
-Granahan Investment Management Inc. MA now owns 1,206,230 shares of the industrial products company’s stock worth $23,678,000 after buying an additional 204,599 shares during the last quarter.
-Royce & Associates LP boosted its holdings in Luxfer by 23.7% during the fourth quarter.
-Royce & Associates LP now owns 1,013,679 shares of the industrial products company’s stock valued at $19,574,000 after acquiring an additional 194,363 shares during the period.
-Goldman Sachs Group Inc. boosted its holdings in Luxfer by 8.2% during the third quarter.
-Goldman Sachs Group Inc. now owns 715,967 shares of the industrial products company’s stock valued at $14,054,000 after acquiring an additional 54,193 shares during the period.
-Finally, State Street Corp boosted its holdings in Luxfer by 2.4% during the fourth quarter.
-State Street Corp now owns 693,959 shares of the industrial products company’s stock valued at $13,400,000 after acquiring an additional 16,517 shares during the period.
-98.69% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Paradice Investment Management LLC increased its stake in shares of Luxfer by 4.2% in the third quarter.
+Paradice Investment Management LLC now owns 2,289,957 shares of the industrial products company’s stock worth $44,952,000 after acquiring an additional 91,311 shares during the last quarter.
+Granahan Investment Management Inc. MA increased its stake in shares of Luxfer by 20.4% in the third quarter.
+Granahan Investment Management Inc. MA now owns 1,206,230 shares of the industrial products company’s stock worth $23,678,000 after acquiring an additional 204,599 shares during the last quarter.
+Royce & Associates LP increased its stake in shares of Luxfer by 23.7% in the fourth quarter.
+Royce & Associates LP now owns 1,013,679 shares of the industrial products company’s stock worth $19,574,000 after acquiring an additional 194,363 shares during the last quarter.
+Goldman Sachs Group Inc. increased its stake in shares of Luxfer by 8.2% in the third quarter.
+Goldman Sachs Group Inc. now owns 715,967 shares of the industrial products company’s stock worth $14,054,000 after acquiring an additional 54,193 shares during the last quarter.
+Finally, State Street Corp increased its stake in shares of Luxfer by 2.4% in the fourth quarter.
+State Street Corp now owns 693,959 shares of the industrial products company’s stock worth $13,400,000 after acquiring an additional 16,517 shares during the last quarter.
+98.69% of the stock is currently owned by institutional investors and hedge funds.

 Luxfer Holdings Plc is a global producer of highly-engineered industrial materials, which specializes in the design and manufacture of high-performance products for transportation, defense and emergency response, healthcare, and general industrial purposes.
 It operates through the Gas Cylinder and Elektron segments.